Nathor69/micro-cmd-nw/README.md

-# micro-cmd-nw
+# Micro "cmd" on NW
-A tiny "cmd" for the NumWorks Python app
+A tiny "cmd" in the NumWorks Python app (on Omega) (just to test some function)